 IRELAND WEATHER: Weather forecast for Ireland for the coming week from Met Eireann

-The weather forecast for Ireland for Bank Holiday Monday from Met Eireann is for the day to be cloudy with outbreaks of rain over the western half of the country, though it will be drier and brighter further east.
-Rain will spread to most areas through the morning, turning light and patchy as it does with eastern parts of Ulster and Leinster holding mostly dry.
-The rain will clear to the southeast in the afternoon, followed by sunny spells and scattered showers.
-Highest temperatures of 15 to 18 degrees in a light westerly breeze.
+The weather forecast for Ireland for Monday from Met Eireann is for the day to be mostly cloudy with showers becoming fairly widespread and many will be heavy.
+There'll be some thundery downpours too, with some localised flooding.
+A clearance to drier and brighter weather will start to move in from the west later in the afternoon and evening; but with further heavy thundery showers continuing in the midlands and east.
+Highest temperatures of 17 to 20 degrees in light to moderate west to northwest breezes.

-It will be mostly dry and clear early on Monday night, however there will be well scattered showers lingering overnight, most likely near southern coasts.
-There will be a good deal of high cloud around, with thicker cloud spreading into western coastal counties towards dawn.
-Lowest temperatures of 10 to 13 degrees in light southerly or variable winds.
+A largely dry night on Monday night with clear spells for most though there will be patchy drizzle in the west.
+Lowest temperatures of 9 to 12 degrees.
+Light westerly breezes will allow mist, fog and some low cloud to form by dawn.

-The weather forecast for Ireland for Tuesday from Met Eireann states that rain will develop in the southwest from early morning, with hazy sunshine elsewhere and scattered showers to start the day.
-Showers will become more widespread during the day.
-Highest temperatures of 16 to 20 degrees in a light to moderate southerly breeze.
+According to the latest forecast from Met Eireann, Tuesday will be a largely dry day with a good deal of cloud about but there will be some hazy sunny spells and also the chance of isolated patchy light rain or drizzle at times.
+Feeling rather pleasant with highest temperatures of 17 to 20 degrees, possibly reaching 21 degrees in the east, in light southwesterly breezes.
+Becoming cloudier during the evening with some patchy drizzle will develop along Atlantic coasts.

 More News